Your Dependable Anion Exchange Water Filter Manufacturer

 ➣What is an Anion Exchange Water Filter?

 An anion exchange water filter is a type of filtration medium made of ion exchange resins with positively charged sites that capture negatively charged ions from the feed water.
-Typically, anion exchange water filters are light in weight, porous, and are available as beads, granules, or sheets.
+Typically, anion exchange water filters are light in weight, porous, and available as beads, granules, or sheets.
 They are primarily charged with hydroxide (OH-) or chloride (Cl-) ions, which essentially displace the unwanted anions from water.

 They are primarily used together with cation exchange water filters but they can be solely deployed to eradicate nitrates and in organic scavenging.
 Different resins can be installed in anion exchange water filters thereby diversifying their application fields.
 They are often accommodated in pressure vessels made of fiberglass or stainless steel.